-Pharmacologic and non-pharmacologic interventions can be implemented to treat MDD in CKD and ESKD patients (Fig. 25.3) [19].
-Unfortunately, there is a paucity of data to establish the safety and efficacy of antidepressant medications and other interventions for the treatment of depression in CKD and ESRD patients [19].
-Second, high medication discontinuation rate is commonly observed in depressed patients with kidney disease [19].
-Third, safety concerns of adverse events drive clinicians to either undertreat MDD or under-dose antidepressants in CKD and ESRD patients (Box 25.6) [19].
-Encouraging results of efficacy for the use of antidepressants in treating MDD associated with chronic diseases such as CVD come from a double-blinded placebo controlled randomized trial, the Sertraline Antidepressant Heart Attack Trial (SADHART), that showed sertraline to be safe and efficacious in patients with acute coronary syndrome.
-Based on these results, sertraline may be considered for treating MDD in CKD and ESKD individuals [19].
-The Chronic Kidney Disease Antidepressant Sertraline Trial (CAST) evaluated efficacy and safety of sertraline treatment, dose-escalated to a maximum dose of 200 mg daily, compared with placebo in a randomized controlled trial (RCT) in patients with non-dialysis stages 3b-5 CKD and MDD [5].
-This RCT demonstrated improvement in depressive symptoms at 12 weeks from baseline in the sertraline and the control arms.
-However, there was no additional benefit with use of sertraline over placebo in the study participants, and sertraline was associated with increased gastrointestinal side effects as compared with placebo.
-In ESKD patients receiving hemodialysis, similar improvements in depressive symptoms were observed in the treatment and the placebo arms of recent RCTs.
-A more recent RCT in ESKD patients with MDD showed a marginal benefit of open-label sertraline as compared with CBT, but there was no control group [4].
-There are no RCTs to evaluate safety and efficacy of antidepressants in ESKD patients receiving peritoneal dialysis and kidney transplant recipients [3].
-Despite these findings, the European Renal Best Practice guidelines recommend use of antidepressants in patients with CKD stages 3-5 as summarized in Box 25.7 [20].
+and ESKD patients [11].
+Second, a high medication discontinuation rate is commonly observed in depressed patients with kidney disease [11].
+Third, safety concerns of adverse events drive clinicians to either undertreat MDD or underdose antidepressants in CKD and ESKD patients (Box 23.6) [11].
+Encouraging results of efficacy for the use of antidepressants in treating MDD associated with chronic diseases such as CVD come from a double-blind, placebo-controlled, randomized trial, the Sertraline Antidepressant Heart Attack Trial (SADHART), which showed sertraline to be safe and efficacious in patients with acute coronary syndrome.
+Based on these results, sertraline may be considered for treating MDD in CKD and ESKD individuals [11].
+Sertraline is being currently evaluated by the double-blind, placebo-controlled, randomized, flexible-dose Chronic Kidney Disease Antidepressant Sertraline Trial (CAST) (clinical trials identifier number, NCT00946998).
+Despite the paucity of data in patients with advanced CKD and ESKD, guidelines were developed by the European Renal Best Practice recommending the use of antidepressants in patients with CKD stages 3-5, which are summarized in Box 23.7 [15].